milobella/enviper/README.md

 Package enviper is a helper/wrapper for [viper](http://github.com/spf13/viper) with the same API.
 It makes it possible to unmarshal config to struct considering environment variables.

+> Attention : this repository is a fork for specific purpose.
+> Use it only if you absolutely need to override **map values** with environment variables.
+>
+> Otherwise, you should use the main repository https://github.com/iamolegga/enviper

 ## Problem

 [Viper](https://github.com/spf13/viper) package doesn't consider environment variables while unmarshaling.